 Well, let me tell you, nothing like that is true.

-I drive around and visit places on my own just like many other travellers and I feel totally secure and worries free.
+I drive around and visit places on my own, just like many other travellers and I feel totally secure and worries free.
 You don’t need to be an hard core adventurer in order to do it.
-For sure there are precaution that you will want to take and things that you will need to know to have a smooth and enjoyable journey but you can definitely build your own trip as you please without having necessary to follow the ready made packages.
-Drive around freely, checking out places and sometimes renting a local guide to show you around and explain about its own place is the best way to discover this amazing country.
+For sure there are precaution that you will want to take and things that you will need to know to have a smooth and enjoyable journey but you can definitely build your own trip, without having necessary to follow the ready made packages.
+Drive around freely, checking out places and sometimes hiring a local guide to show you around and explain about its own place is the best way to discover this amazing country.
 This is what I am actually doing as I am writing, from a remote town in the Campeche area, Las Candelarias, about which I will write very soon.

 Now, having said that there are a few things that you do need to take into consideration, otherwise it might affect negatively your vacation: the main risks are the sun and mosquito bites… oh, and hot sauce.
 Other than that, just follow the basic precautions and you are good to go.
 Here below some more detailed suggestions: